We are all guilty of it.

 Hearing But Not Listening

-“If you make listening and observation your occupation, you will gain much more than you can by talk.”
+“If you make listening and observation your occupation, you will gain much more than you can by talk.” — Robert Baden-Powell

 We spend a lot of time talking and listening in an attempt to try to communicate with each other.

-However, communicating with others is not an easy thing to do and to perfect this skill takes time and practice.
+However, communicating with others is not an easy thing to do, and to perfect this skill takes time and practice.

-Moat people think that to improve communication is to learn to speak better, but before we can do that we have to learn to listen better.
+Most people think that to improve communication is to learn to speak better, but before we can do that we have to learn to listen better.

 The problem with that is that you cannot formulate a meaningful answer without hearing first what is being said.